Pharmaceutical Science G (11706.1)

 The following costs are expected for this unit:

-- Self-printing of electronically provided materials
+- Self-printing of electronically provided material.

 Work placement, internships or practicums